ipfabric/docs/docs/IP_Fabric_GUI/management/saved_config_consistency.md

 # Saved Config Consistency

-**Management --> Saved Config Consistency** allows you to download the `Startup` and `Current` configurations of network devices and also to compare the differences (if any) between these two configurations.
+**Management --> Saved Config Consistency** allows you to download the `Startup` and `Current` configurations of network devices and to compare the differences (if any) between these two configurations.

 ![Saved config consistency table](saved_config_consistency.png)